bestie-bot/multisensor-labeler/README.md

 # The Multisensor Labeler

-The labeler sysem currently takes any two sensors, and creates a bounding box on all iamges at the same time based on isolated blobs within sensor two.
+The labeler sysem currently takes any two sensors, and creates a bounding box on all images at the same time based on isolated blobs within sensor two.
 This allows you to quickly label based on a specific item.
 It is extremely helpful when you can threshold out an object, such as in thermal imaging.

 ### Dependencies